Dozzlime06/nekomancer-docs/contracts/swap-aggregator.md

-# SwapAggregatorV32
+# SwapAggregator

 The main smart contract that handles all token swaps on Nekomancer.

 ## Overview

-SwapAggregatorV32 is a UUPS upgradeable contract that:
+SwapAggregator is a UUPS upgradeable contract that:
 - Routes swaps through multiple DEXes
 - Collects and distributes platform fees
 - Integrates with ReferralVault for referral tracking